Accounting and Management

-The mission of the Department of Accounting & Finance is to provide career-oriented quality education in accounting, fraud examination, and finance through quality teaching, professional development, and commitment to service.
+The mission of the Department of Accounting and Management is to provide career-oriented quality education in accounting, fraud examination, management and finance through quality teaching, professional development, and commitment to service.
 The Department offers a variety of accounting programs and tracks that provide students with strong backgrounds in accounting, business, and fraud examination.

 The accounting program at Tech provides the student with strong accounting, business, and technical skills to be competitive in the modern technology-oriented job market.
 Students are prepared to seek career opportunities in many levels and in many different industries.
 Professionally certified faculty members emphasize a practical approach using modern business tools and preparing students for a broad range of positions in business and government.

 The business management program offered at WVU Tech is designed to prepare you for a career in the private sector (business and industry), government and nonprofit sectors, and/or for graduate studies in business and leadership.

 Our business management program is built on the solid foundation with a general education foundation (GEF) which consists of coursework in the liberal arts, science, and math.
 This is followed by business core and restricted/free elective courses from the disciplines of accounting, finance, economics, information systems, management, and marketing.
 These courses are designed to assist in your development of a broad understanding of management and leadership.
 As a business management major, you’ll learn about details of management and leadership through a variety of courses in human resource management, marketing, organizational behavior, operations management, statistics, and business strategy.
 Given the curriculum design, you’ll have an opportunity to focus your studies with a minor in one of the following areas: accounting, economics, finance, fraud examination, human resource administration, and marketing.